YASARA menu YASARA menu

 • Easy result analysis: concise docking report, all ligand conformers superposed and sorted by binding energy, interactive docking result player.

-Approach 2: VINA
+Approach 2: AutoDockGPU

-Docking Result PlayerVINA (Vina Is Not Autodock) has also been developed at the Scripps Research Institute, by different authors, Dr. Oleg Trott and Dr. Arthur J. Olson [2].
-It is tightly related to the original AutoDock, so everything written above also applies to VINA (with one exception: interruptible docking is currently not supported, but also not really needed due to VINA's significantly higher performance).
+VINA (Vina Is Not Autodock) has also been developed at the Scripps Research Institute, by different authors, Dr. Oleg Trott and Dr. Arthur J. Olson [3].
+It is tightly related to the original AutoDock, so everything written above also applies to VINA, and additionally it can dock multiple ligands together.

 R E F E R E N C E S